Affect vs Effect in English Grammar

-Primarily the word effect is a noun (meaning outcome or consequences) and affect is a verb (meaning to transform or to change).
+Primarily the word effect is a noun (meaning outcome or consequences) and affect a verb (meaning to transform or to change).
 When you affect something, you produce an effect on it.
 See the following examples:

 “Do not allow this incident to affect your decision.”
 “What effect did this incident have on your decision?”

 The word effect may occasionally used as a verb and there are rare situations where affect is used as a noun.
-The word effect, when used as verb means to execute, produce, or accomplish something, as in the following sentences.
+The word effect, when used as a verb means to execute, produce, or accomplish something, as in the following sentences.

 “The election at last effected the change the people had been hoping for.”

 “Martin Luther King Jr effected a change in the thinking of the American people.”

 Affect is used as a noun primarily by psychologists to refer to feelings and desires as factors in thought or conduct.
 The patient exhibited a flat affect, responding to no stimuli.

 The easiest way to remember the difference between affect and effect is to remember that affect is a verb and effect is a noun.